 $BASE_URL represents the base URL of the SAS or the ESC.

-$RELEASE_NUMBER represents the CBRS release number corresponding to the ESC Requirements developed by WinnForum [1].
+$RELEASE_NUMBER represents the CBRS release number corresponding to the ESC Requirements developed by WinnForum [n.1].
 In this specification, $RELEASE_NUMBER shall be “v1.3”.

 $METHOD_NAME represents method name of the API specified in this document and corresponding to the specific SAS-ESC message.
 The methods in the following table shall be used in the API.